KeqingLiuVU/DS5690Project/README.md

 **Next Steps:** Future improvements could involve integrating additional error-checking mechanisms and expanding automation capabilities to cover non-easy-apply job applications.

+# User Interface

+I have demonstrated how to use the user interface in the video recording.
+However, due to the sensitive nature of this project, deploying the UI on Streamlit would require uploading sensitive information to a public platform.
+Therefore, I am unable to share a public Streamlit link.

+You can still access the UI locally on your computer by running the following command in your terminal: streamlit run app.py

 # Resource links

 **Referenced Code:**